noteflakes-music/lyp/README.md

 \require "github.com/lulu/mypack>=0.4.0"
 ```

-It is important to note that once you use `\require` in your code, you will have to compile it using the lilypond wrapper provided by lyp.
+**Note**: once you use `\require` in your code, you will have to compile it using the lilypond wrapper provided by lyp.
 It will not pass compilation using plain lilypond.

+Once the package requirements are defined, you can either install packages manually using [`lyp install`](#installing-packages), or automatically using [`lyp resolve`](#automatic-package-installation) as described above.

 ## Developing packages